iluwatar/java-design-patterns/collection-pipeline/README.md

 In plain words

-> The Collection Pipeline pattern involves processing data by passing it through a series of operations, each transforming the data in sequence, much like an assembly line in a factory.
+> The Collection Pipeline pattern in Java involves processing data through a series of operations using the Stream API.
+Each operation transforms the data in sequence, akin to an assembly line in a factory, promoting functional programming principles.

 Wikipedia says